-A list of military friendly employers looking to hire veterans after the military.
+A list of veteran friendly employers looking to hire veterans after the military.
 These opportunities are for veterans, military spouses, and military community.

 For your convenience all links go directly to the veteran friendly job sections of the employers listed.